Youth for Western Civilization: Logo

-The logo of YWC, in black and white, featured a hand gripping an object.
-According to the group, the object was a hammer carried by Charles Martel, who stopped the impending Islamic expansion into Europe during its early years.
+The imagery and rhetoric employed by YWC have also contributed to concerns.
+The group's web site featured in black and white, a hand gripping a hammer.
+YWC members say it's meant to symbolize Charles Martel, who stopped the impending Islamic expansion into Europe during its early years.
 However, the logo was criticized by some who say it closely resembled a fasces.

 Activism

-YWC members engaged in a range of activities, including protesting a performance of The Vagina Monologues, and bringing speakers such as Tom Tancredo, Robert Spencer, and Bay Buchanan to university campuses.
+YWC members engaged in a range of activities, including protesting a performance of The Vagina Monologues and a presentation by poet Emanuel Xavier, and bringing speakers such as Tom Tancredo, Robert Spencer, and Bay Buchanan to university campuses.
 They also invited white supremacist Richard B. Spencer at Vanderbilt University in 2010 and Rhodes College in 2011.

 On October 5, 2009, the Vanderbilt YWC chapter protested at the site of a Wachovia Bank in Nashville because of Wachovia's affiliation with the now-defunct Association of Community Organizations for Reform Now (ACORN).

 Matthew Heimbach founded and led one YWC chapter.

 Tom Tancredo incident

-On April 14, 2009, campus police at the University of North Carolina at Chapel Hill used pepper spray and the threat of Tasers against protesters outside the room where Tom Tancredo was scheduled to speak to YWC against in-state tuition benefits for illegal immigrants.
+On April 14, 2009, campus police at the University of North Carolina at Chapel Hill used pepper spray and the threat of tasers against protesters outside the room where Tom Tancredo was scheduled to speak to YWC against in-state tuition benefits for illegal immigrants.
 The group's president, Riley Matheson, attempted to introduce Tancredo but was shouted down by protesters.
 When Tancredo appeared, he was booed with shouts of "racist" and "white supremacist".
 He attempted for several minutes to speak but was repeatedly shouted down.

 A window was smashed a few feet from Tancredo.
 Two protesters held a sign reading "No Dialogue with Hate" in front of Tancredo's face.
 Tancredo was eventually escorted out of the room by the police.

 Tancredo later claimed that a police officer accidentally broke Tancredo's middle toe by stomping on his foot, as the officer attempted to escort the speaker through a crowd of protesters.

 UNC-Chapel Hill chancellor Holden Thorp and UNC System President Erskine Bowles called Tancredo to apologize for the incident.
 The head of the American Civil Liberties Union in North Carolina said that the video of the incident was "chilling" and "de facto censorship".

 Tancredo returned to UNC-Chapel Hill on April 25 to speak, again at the invitation of YWC.
 During his second appearance, Tancredo gave a brief speech entitled "Is Western civilization worth saving?"
 He was interrupted once, when two thirds of the audience stood up, chanted "No human being is illegal" and filed out of the room.
-Tancredo finished his speech and took questions while protesters rallied in the Pit, outside.
+Tancredo finished his speech and took questions while protesters rallied in the Pit outside.